Wall St Week Ahead: Fed fears may be gone but brace for volatility

-NEW YORK Panic selling on fears of an early exit of the U.S. Federal Reserve's stimulus efforts may be over, but the stock market may still face wild intraday swings as investors scramble to position themselves for Friday's payrolls report.
+NEW YORK, June 28 Panic selling on fears of an early exit of the U.S. Federal Reserve's stimulus efforts may be over, but the stock market may still face wild intraday swings as investors scramble to position themselves for Friday's payrolls report.

 Trading volume is likely to be thin, with a half-day session on Wednesday and markets closed for the Independence Day holiday on Thursday.
 Both the Labor Department's weekly jobless claims and employment report for June will be released at 8:30 a.m.
 (1230 GMT).